hoangcuong2011/Good-Papers/Adversarial Examples, Uncertainty, and Transfer Testing Robustness in Gaussian Process Hybrid Deep Networks.md

 - **Domain Adaptation**

 I like the experiments: they train different models on MNIST, and test on completely different datasets.
 Unfortunately, it seems like doing so does not help improve DA.
-The remarkably thing is that the log likelihood of the DNN-GP model is close to log (0.1) (a uniform predictor on a ten classs problem) for hard cases, while a DNN cannot provide this thing.
+The remarkable thing is that the log likelihood of the DNN-GP model is close to log (0.1) (a uniform predictor on a ten classs problem) for hard cases, while a DNN cannot provide this thing.
 I found this interesting but I need more time to digest this.

 Overall I think this is a nice work to know, even though I have several questions:

 - It is not clear to me how the model can be trained end-to-end?
 I am gonna digging in this.
 - It is still not clear to me it should be a must to put GPs on top of a DNN (I need more time to think about this carefully).
 Meanwhile it is pretty clear that DNN really helps GPs.
+- I thought Deep Gaussian Processes are an alternative to DNN, but it seems like this is not the case, at least regarding to classification problem.